af83/zobi/README.md

 #### Collection decorator

-By default Zobi will try to discover the collectio decorator class to use using the current namespece.
+By default Zobi will try to discover the decorator class to use using the current namespece.

 For example, given a controller named Admin::User::AddressesController, Zobi will try to find the appropriate decorator class in this order :

+Collection :

 ```
 Admin::User::AddressesDecorator